Below is information on Residency & Relocation Loans used by some QCOM students:

 - Easy online application—about 15 minutes is all you need.

-- Get a 0.25 percentage point interest rate reduction while enrolled to make scheduled monthly payments by automatic debit.
+- A 0.25 percentage point interest rate reduction is available to borrowers who enroll in and make monthly payments by automatic debit.

-- Request to make monthly interest payments for the first two or four years, followed by principal and interest payments for the remainder of the term or make monthly principal and interest payments for the full repayment term.
+- Borrowers can request to make monthly interest payments for the first two or four years of repayment, followed by monthly principal and interest payments for the remainder of the term, or make monthly principal and interest payments for the full repayment term of up to 20 years.

 Students interested in applying for these loans should read the fine print, making sure they want to sign a 20-year repayment agreement with the lender.
 Students should follow the instructions listed by their lender.
 The QCOM Registrar must verify 4th-year enrollment before submitting an application to your lender.
 Once approved, funds will be mailed directly to the address listed the application.
 The Office of Financial Services is not directly involved in this particular loan process.
 Any questions should be directed to your lender of choice.